-On the earlier of (i) the first Business Day after February 1, 2010 or, if later, the fifth Business Day after the Deposit Period Termination Date and (ii) the fifth Business Day after the occurrence of a Triggering Event (such Business Day, the "Transfer Date"), the Trust established at the time of the original issuance of the

-Certificates (the "Original Trust") will transfer and assign all of its assets and rights to a newly created successor Trust (the "Successor Trust").
-The Successor Trust will have substantially identical terms as the Original Trust except that (A) the Successor Trust will not have the right to purchase new Equipment Notes and (B) Delaware law will govern the Original Trust, New York law will govern the Successor Trust.
-The Trustee of the Original Trust (the "Original Trustee") will also act as trustee of the Successor Trust (the "New Trustee"), and the New Trustee will assume the obligations of the Original Trustee under each transaction document to which the Original Trustee was a party.
-Upon effectiveness of such transfer, assignment and assumption, the Original Trust will be liquidated and each of the Certificates will represent the same interest in the Successor Trust as it represented in the Original Trust immediately prior to such transfer and assignment.
-Unless the context otherwise requires, all references in this prospectus supplement to the Trust, the Trustee, the Pass Through Trust Agreement and similar terms shall be applicable with respect to the Original Trust until the effectiveness of such transfer, assignment and assumption and thereafter shall be applicable with respect to the Successor Trust.
-If for any reason such transfer, assignment and assumption cannot be effected to the Successor Trust, the Original Trust will continue in existence until it is effected.
-The Original Trust may be treated as partnerships for United States federal income tax purposes.
-The Successor Trust will, in the opinion of tax counsel, be treated as a grantor trust.
+On the earlier of (i) the first Business Day after March 8, 2010 and (ii) the fifth Business Day after the occurrence of a Triggering Event (such Business Day, the "Transfer Date"), each of the Trusts established at the time of the original issuance of the Certificates (the "Original Trusts") will transfer and assign all of its assets and rights to a newly created successor Trust (each, a "Successor Trust").
+The Successor Trusts will have substantially identical terms as the Original Trusts except that (A) the Successor Trusts will not have the right to purchase new Equipment Notes and (B) Delaware law will govern the Original Trusts, New York law will govern the Successor Trusts.
+The Trustee of each of the Original Trusts (each, an "Original Trustee") will also act as trustee of the corresponding Successor Trust (each, a "New Trustee"), and each New Trustee will assume the obligations of the related Original Trustee under each transaction document to which such Original Trustee was a party.
+Upon effectiveness of such transfer, assignment and assumption, each of the Original Trusts will be liquidated and each of the Certificates will represent the same interest in the Successor Trust as it represented in the Original Trust immediately prior to such transfer and assignment.
+Unless the context otherwise requires, all references in this prospectus supplement to the Trusts, the Trustees, the Pass Through Trust Agreements and similar terms shall be applicable with respect to the Original Trusts until the effectiveness of such transfer, assignment and assumption and thereafter shall be applicable with respect to the Successor Trusts.
+If for any reason such transfer, assignment and assumption cannot be effected to any Successor Trust, the related Original Trust will continue in existence until it is effected.
+The Original Trusts may be treated as partnerships for United States federal income tax purposes.
+The Successor Trusts will, in the opinion of tax counsel, be treated as grantor trusts.
 See "CERTAIN UNITED STATES FEDERAL INCOME TAX CONSIDERATIONS."

-Termination of the Trust
+Termination of the Trusts

-The obligations and responsibilities of United and the Trustee with respect to the Trust will terminate upon the distribution to the certificateholders of all amounts required to be distributed to them pursuant to the Pass Through Trust Agreement and the disposition of all property held in the Trust.
-The Trustee will send to each certificateholder notice of the termination of the Trust, the amount of the proposed final payment and the proposed date for the distribution of such final payment for the Trust.
-The Final Distribution to any certificateholder will be made only upon surrender of such certificateholder's Certificates at the office or agency of the Trustee specified in such notice of termination.
+The obligations and responsibilities of United and the applicable Trustee with respect to a Trust will terminate upon the distribution to the certificateholders of such Trust of all amounts required to be distributed to them pursuant to the applicable Pass Through Trust Agreement and the disposition of all property held in such Trust.
+The applicable Trustee will send to each certificateholder of such Trust notice of the termination of such Trust, the amount of the proposed final payment and the proposed date for the distribution of such final payment for such Trust.
+The Final Distribution to any certificateholder of such Trust will be made only upon surrender of such certificateholder's Certificates at the office or agency of the applicable Trustee specified in such notice of termination.
 (Trust Supplement Section 7.01)